CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Introduction

-To increase the number of protected parameters, a promising approach is to protect parameters through shuffling, i.e., Parameter Shuffling Protection (PSP)~\cite{mm4.13,aaai0.0}.
-For example, ShadowNet~\cite{mm4.13} proposes executing all linear transformation layers (e.g., convolutional and linear layers) on the GPU.
-To secure these GPU-executed parameters, ShadowNet shuffles the channels of the convolutional kernels, ensuring that only the corresponding shuffled feature maps can be correctly computed with these shuffled parameters.
-This feature map shuffling process is performed within the TEE thus ensuring its security.
-However, the excessive data transfer overhead between the TEE and GPU makes this protection infeasible for edge-deployed LLMs.
-Specifically, before every linear layer, the features must be transferred from the GPU to the TEE and then back to the GPU.
-For example, consider a float-32 LLaMA3-8B model, which contains 224 linear layers.
-Using ShadowNet to protect this model would result in 448 TEE-CPU transfers to generate a single token (each linear layer requires 2 transfers).
-Therefore, with an input length of 128 context length, each transfer would average 3MB of data, leading to a total data transfer volume of approximately 1.3GB (448 $\times$ 3MB).
-Given that mainstream mobile platform TEEs, like TrustZone, have a data transfer rate of about 1GB/s between the TEE and CPU~\cite{mm2.9}, the time to generate a single token would be approximately 1.3 seconds.
-Consequently, producing a complete output would require several hundred seconds (assuming it consists of 100 tokens) solely for data transfer between the TEE and CPU, even before accounting for additional CPU-GPU transfer time.
+To increase the number of protected weights, a promising approach is to protect weights through shuffling, i.e., Parameter Shuffling Protection (\textbf{PSP})~\cite{mm4.13,aaai0.0}.
+For example, ShadowNet~\cite{mm4.13} protects model weights by shuffling the channels of convolutional kernels.
+The protection ensures that only the corresponding shuffled input can be correctly computed with the shuffled weights.
+This input-shuffling process is performed within the TEE, thus ensuring its security.
+However, the excessive data transfer overhead between the TEE and GPU makes ShadowNet impractical for LLMs.
+Specifically, each shuffled layer requires transferring its input from the GPU to the TEE and back, resulting in 448 TEE-CPU transfers for a LLaMA3-8B model with 224 linear layers (each linear layer requires 2 transfers) to generate a single token.
+Therefore, with an input of 128 context length, each transfer would average 3MB of data (assuming float-32 precision), leading to a total data transfer volume of approximately 1.3GB (448 $\times$ 3MB).
+Given that mainstream mobile platform TEEs, like TrustZone, have a transfer rate of about 1GB/s between TEE and GPU~\cite{mm2.9}, generating a single token takes about 1.3 seconds.
+Consequently, producing a complete output would require several hundred seconds (assuming it consists of 100 tokens) solely for data TEE-GPU transfer.